SuperX: History

 SuperX was first developed in Guwahati, the capital city of Assam in India by a high school student named Wrishiraj Kausik in 2007.
 Later he released the first public version of SuperX in 2011 and started a company to support and promote SuperX called Libresoft (Libresoft Technology Pvt.
 Ltd.).
 Libresoft along with its supporters, funds the development of SuperX and provides support to the users.
 Libresoft also organizes various public events to spread awareness about open-source software and computers in general.

 Its first formal release, SuperX 1.0 "Galileo", was released to selected users on April 24, 2011, and was made available to the public as a free download on October 8, 2011.
 The second release, SuperX v1.1 "Cassini" was released on June 21, 2012.
 It is an LTS version with 5 years of support.

 The latest version is 5.0 "Lamarr" which was released on May 2, 2019, based on Ubuntu 18.04 and KDE Neon code base.
 It features a highly modified KDE workspace.
 Version 5.0 updates in a much slower and predictable rate and thus Qt and KDE libraries maybe not be binary compatible with KDE Neon.

 It comes with 4 years of security, maintenance and standard support of all the packages and will be supported until April 2023.

 Funding

 SuperX is a self-funded project of Libresoft Technology Pvt.
 Ltd. In 2017, Libresoft Technology Pvt.
 Ltd. and Assam Electronics Development Corporation Ltd. (AMTRON), the nodal agency for Government of Assam, signed a Memorandum of Understanding to distribute and deploy SuperX across the state of Assam, giving Libresoft the contract for paid support services.

 Application Installation

-SuperX is based on KDE Neon which in turn is based on Ubuntu 18.04, which mean its supports most applications available for Ubuntu 18.04 and also follows the same commands as Ubuntu.
+SuperX is based on KDE Neon which in turn is based on Ubuntu 18.04, which mean it supports most applications available for Ubuntu 18.04 and also follows the same commands as Ubuntu.
 It also ships with support for snaps and flatpacks out of the box.
-SuperX also have its own Appstore which have a very nice and intuitive interface to install and remove apps.
+SuperX also have its own Appstore which has a graphical interface to install and remove apps.
 However the repositories of SuperX are not 100% sync with Neon due to difference in release cycle.